Co-Think/.github/profile/README.md

 "Knowledge is power" - it is not entirely true but it is definitely not entirely false.
 1% of members talking about a problem vs 10% of members talking about a problem makes a huge difference on the drive for its solution.
 VOC system will bring awareness and transparency for each problem in the community to each community member, putting a decentralised accountability enforcement on the governing system.

-## What is this platform supposed to be?
+## What is this Github repository supposed to be?
 Mostly a collaborative issue tracker targetting local-first mindset of solving issues for your local community before anything else.
 The extent of this is raising issues and enriching them with the right information till it can start causing real-world improvement.
 The north star goal for this is something like this -
 - An app where you all users are registered with their national ID, this will encourage authenticity and discourage spamming.
 - Anyone raises an issue, and other members add the related information such as concerned organisations, authorities, processes, contact process, legal steps etc.